Results and Conclusion

 The Cooler Master MasterAir isn’t the best CPU cooler I’ve ever tested and it’s certainly not the worst either.
 If you’re looking to keep your CPU cool in your non-overclocked ITX build, the Cooler Master MasterAir G100M fits the bill nicely.
 Installing the cooler may take a little bit of work but it’s not too bad.
 The G100M claims to be able to cool 130 watt TPD.

 The LED fan and ring are a nice touch to dress up the CPU area.
 The UFO shape makes the aesthetics of the cooler catching.
 I know when I see one of them used in builds, it catches my eye before most other components.
 The wired RGB LED controller can show one of 6 different effects and they are static, stars, cycle, breathing, cycle breathing, and mirage.
 Depending on your motherboard and RAM selection, mounting this CPU cooler can be a challenge considering the VRM cooling and memory height.
 As I mentioned earlier, this is an interference cooler.
-This means the cooler does cover the RAM slots on the motherboard and height of the heatspreaders is limited.
-The installtion is a little more involved that nother coolers but, it is not overly complicated.
+This means the cooler does cover the RAM slots on the motherboard and the height of the heat spreaders is limited.
+The installation is a little more involved than other coolers but, it is not overly complicated.
 As of this review, the Cooler Master MasterAir G100M is listed for $35.40 on Amazon.com.
 This shaves $4.59 off the price and does make it a better value.